 The community of Lime Bay will be getting a sidewalk improvement project that will run along Lime Bay Boulevard.
 Currently, residents walk along the roadway, and the sidewalk will give residents a safe place to walk away from traffic.

 Jack Strain, Director of Public Services, said, “The Lime Bay sidewalk is being designed in-house for $227,000 total and is scheduled for completion in December of 2014.
 This will connect sidewalks on east and west (Westwood) Boulevard.”

 Water Treatment Plant Generator

-Strain also discussed the replacement of the water plant generator at a cost of $1.5 million which would be completed March of 2015.
+Strain also discussed replacing the water plant generator at the cost of $1.5 million, which would be completed in March of 2015.

 Facelift for Strip Center

 The Tiden Plaza, located on the Northeast corner of University Drive and Commercial Boulevard, will be getting a much-needed facelift, according to Maxine Calloway, Director of Community Development.
 Currently, the building permit is under review for an improvement of the facade as well as landscaping.